 - Check your training shoes and change them when due.
 Training shoes actually have a life span.
 If you overuse your trainers, they begin to wear out and may not provide as much balance for the foot.
 Also, your training shoes should be properly taken care of.
 A way to know when your shoes are wearing off is to compare your new walking shoes, for example with the old one.

-- Warm up and stretch before any activity.
+- Warm-up and stretch before any serious physical activity.
 Warming up prepares the muscles in the legs for any sporting activity and helps prevent injuries.

 - Severe pain at the ankle joint